Does My Child Have Anxiety Quiz

 C. They enjoy these activities and go out with great enthusiasm.

-6. How does your child react when you go out without them or leave them with other people?
+6. How does your child react when you go out without them or leave them with others?

 A. They may cry and not let us go outside, yet they get calmer after a while.

-B. When they are in a familiar place, they are relatively calm.
+B. They are relatively calm when they are in a familiar place.

 C. They get upset and clingy, and it’s tough to comfort them.